2021 Armenian parliamentary election: Conduct

 Eight monitoring missions, including from the OSCE/ODIHR and the CIS registered to observe the elections.
 A total of 250 short-term observers arrived from the ODHIR and 70 observers from various CIS countries, monitored the elections.

 There were 8 monitoring missions in the 2018 parliamentary elections and 6 missions in the 2017 parliamentary elections.

+Due to the alignment of the election procedures with the OSCE recommendations, Freedom House reclassified Armenia as an electoral democracy.

 Results

 In the evening of 20 June Tigran Mukuchyan, head of the Central Electoral Commission, announced the preliminary results; Pashinyan's Civil Contract party was leading with 58.5 percent of the vote and 72 seats of the National Assembly, 16 less than in 2018, while former president Robert Kocharyan's Armenia Alliance had 18.8 percent with 27 seats.
 The third political force was I Have Honor Alliance, with 5.23 percent and 6 seats.
 (Note: Although the coalition did not reach the 7% of votes required to enter the Assembly, the Assembly's regulations require that at least three political forces be represented, regardless of whether they reach 7% of the total votes.)

 Acting prime minister Nikol Pashinyan claimed victory in the snap election but moments later Kocharyan's alliance rejected the outcome, saying it would not recognize the results until alleged voting irregularities were addressed.
 Meanwhile, Tigran Mukuchyan stated "On the whole, the election was conducted in accordance with the country's legislation."

 President Armen Sarkissian called on his compatriots to remain peaceful, because it would be unacceptable to "overstep political and moral boundaries, escalate the situation and foment hatred and enmity".

 On 21 June the Central Electoral Commission confirmed the results.

 Amid speculation that the elected Armenia Alliance deputies would not accept the position in an attempt to boycott parliament, on 22 June Kocharyan stated in an interview that he believed they should accept it but "I don't see myself in the parliament because I am more of an executive".
 At the same time, he affirmed that the alliance would soon submit to the Constitutional Court a report proving the existence of violations of the electoral procedure.
 He also acknowledged that the cause of his defeat could be the lack of work during the campaign in rural areas.